biantsh/rpi-web-alerts/README.md

-# Raspberry Pi Web Alerts
+# Sentry

-Turn your Raspberry Pi into an AI-powered security camera via HTTPS, TensorFlow and WebRTC.
+Turn any Raspberry Pi into an AI-powered security camera via HTTPS, TensorFlow and WebRTC.

 # How it works

 - The code inside `/device` goes inside the Raspberry Pi as a system service.
 - The rest of the code is deployed at https://rpi-web-alerts.fly.dev.